malaonline/Server/README.md

 ### Getting Started

-1. Fork this repository.
-2. Add an SSH key to your bitbucket account.
+1. Add an SSH key to your bitbucket account.
-3. Utilize `git clone` to download forked repo to local machine
+2. Utilize `git clone` to download forked repo to local machine

 ### To Create a Pull Request